BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 Figure 19: The reset command

 This will reset the console and all loaded scripts, allowing you to see instant changes of your code.

+> Depending on your code, some changes will only apply when the Game session is loaded
+> In that case simply reload the game (F8)
+{.is-info}

 ![](/tutorials/getting_started_with_se/gswse_20.png)